Protesters clash with police at large Ukraine rally

 COURT BAN

-The laws - denounced by the United States and other Western governments as anti-democratic - ban any unauthorized installation of tents, stages or use of loud-speakers in public.
+The laws ban any unauthorised installation of tents, stages or use of loudspeakers in public.

-Heavy jail sentences were imposed for participation in "mass disorder" and the wearing of face-masks or protective helmets.
-Dissemination of "extremist" or libelous information about the country's leaders was outlawed.

 In a gesture of scorn for the helmet ban, many protesters on Sunday wore saucepans and colanders on their heads.